sefeoglu/inverserelations/README.md

-This project's paper is to submit for Web Conf.
+This project's paper "Evaluation of LLM Capabilities on Inverse-Pair Relations" is to submit for Web Conf.
 2026

 ## Inverse Relation Pairs from FewRel 1.0